PrateekShinde-3131/K8s_DAY_25/DAY-25/README.md

 - Manually generating a secret for the ServiceAccount token
 - Patching the ServiceAccount to use the secret
 - Retrieving and using the API token for authentication
+- Checking if the ServiceAccount has the required permissions
+- Granting permissions if necessary

 ## 1. Create a ServiceAccount